opendaylight/netvirt/docs/specs/oxygen/listener-dependency-helper.rst

 There are two approaches the Listener Dependency check can be verified.

-    **approach-1** Get the list of dependent-IID's, query DataStore/Cache for depenedency resolution at regular intervals using "timer-task-pool".
+    **approach-1** Get the list of dependent-IID's, query DataStore/Cache for dependency resolution at regular intervals using "timer-task-pool".
 Once all the dependent IID's are resolved, call respective listener for processing.

 LDH-task-pool : pool of threads which query for dependency resolution READ ONLY operation in DataStore.
 These threads are part of LDH common for all